peterwittek/qml-rg/README.md

 1. We will again define papers to read for each session.
 We are happy if people come forward with interesting topics or papers.
 This session will more be about keeping track of latest advances in ML, QML and ML assisted physics.

 2. Most people attending will already be quite advanced in ML.
 Therefore we will not start with ML basics in this group.
-But we are aware that there are ML beginners who attend the RG.
+But we are aware that there are ML beginners who attend the RG and we are also happy to explain basics if needed.

 3. We are not sure yet if there will be coding exercises.
 In the last session most people were too busy anyway.
 But we are always happy to discuss coding problems or suggestions.